Winter Fundraising Ideas To Heat Up Your Campaigns

 Pro tip:

-Have a donation box at the station for extra donations: Knowing that the proceeds are for charity, people may want to give more.
+Have a donation box at the station for extra donations: People may want to give more because the proceeds are for charity.
 Therefore, having a donation box is recommended.
-Plus, if your station has distinct signs put up about the cause, even people walking around may donate without getting a gift wrapped.
+Plus, if your station has distinct signs about the cause, even people walking around may donate without getting a gift wrapped.

 2. Hot chocolate stand

 Another stress that people would have during the winter is the cold weather.
-You can offer to help them with that, too, with a glass of soothing hot chocolate.
+You can also offer to help them with that with a glass of soothing hot chocolate.

-- Procure everything you need for the stand – hot chocolate, an insulated container to store it in, cups, cream, etc. You can keep cookies and sweets as chargeable add-ons.
+• Procure everything you need for the standhot chocolate, an insulated container to store it in, cups, cream, etc. You can add cookies and sweets as chargeable add-ons.

-- Set it up in a prime location of the neighborhood.
-Alternatively, you could also set up a table at an event, for instance, a school football game.
+• Set it up in a prime location in the neighborhood.
+Alternatively, you could set up a table at an event, such as a school football game.

-- Set up a mobile donation process.
-Avoid accepting cash for the safety of your volunteers.
+• Set up a mobile donation process.
+For the safety of your volunteers, avoid accepting cash.
 You could either use an app to receive donations or set up text-to-donate.

 Pro tip: